-Since both the topics mentioned today are heavyweights and involve numerous steps and procedures along with best practices, we will discuss them in detail to elaborate on them.
+Since both the topics mentioned today are heavyweights and involve numerous steps and procedures along with best practices, we will elaborate further on it.

 While Data profiling is all about finding data or metadata from the dataset present at our hands, it can be further broken down into three different types of metadata: